 - I like the small Google Map next to the search results in RailEurope; it gives a quick, and handy indicator of each route and where you’d be changing trains.

 RailEurope used to be Loco2, the little guy.
-But they’ve since been bought by the French national train company and changed names, so we’ll see how that changes things.
-They claim that they will continue to operate independently.
+But they’ve since been bought by the French national train company and changed names, and far superior Loco2 technology was incorporated into the RailEurope site.

 Note that in this article we’re addressing only train tickets for mainland Europe.
 For Trainline, there’s also a UK version, The Trainline, for train tickets in the UK, but with certain developments we’re not so sure if it’s as good; we haven’t thoroughly examined either option.
 We’ll be researching UK train options for both of these platforms and others at a later date.